Kytech/SquadMCPack/README.md

 This pack supports the [packwiz installer bootstrap](https://github.com/comp500/packwiz-installer-bootstrap) for auto-updates for client and server pack instances.
 The MultiMC build of this pack has packwiz auto-updating pre-configured.
-The Packwiz auto-update/install server of this pack is: https://kytech.github.io/SquadMCPack/
+To publish pack updates to be available for auto-updating via the packwiz tool, a few extra steps are needed.

 Publishing pack updates consists of the following four steps:
 1. Rebuild the pack by running the `buildPack.sh` script, found in the `build` folder of this repository.
 2. Commit any changes made by the build script.
 3. Execute the `publishPackwizUpdate.sh` script, found in the `build` folder of this repository, to make the update available for modpack instances that support the packwiz auto-update/install system.
 4. Upload the packaged modpacks produced by the build script, located in `build/out`, to this project's GitHub releases.

+The Packwiz auto-update/install server of this pack is: https://kytech.github.io/SquadMCPack/.
+You can check which files are being provided to the packwiz updater by navigating to this page with the path of the file, relative to `pack-meta` appended on to it.
+This URL mirrors the root of the pack-meta directory, so https://kytech.github.io/SquadMCPack/index.toml maps to the last published version of the file `pack-meta/index.toml` in this repository.

+*Please note that it may take anywhere from 5 to 20 minutes for published updates to reflect on the pack update server*